 1 cup dry green or brown lentils

-1 14-oz can crushed tomatoes (i like san marzano and/or fire-roasted crushed tomatoes

-4 cups low-sodium veggie stock or broth + water to consistency parmesan cheese rind, about 3″ long (use yellow miso, to taste, for vegan) Optional Ingredients (for serving)
+1 14-oz can crushed tomatoes (i like san marzano and/or fire-roasted tomatoes) 4 cups low-sodium veggie stock or broth + water to consistency parmesan cheese rind, about 3″ long (use yellow miso, to taste, for vegan) Optional Ingredients (for serving)